 FX 1001 Triticale “Nearly Beardless” Winter Forage Variety

 FX Fall Triticale 1001 is a “nearly beardless” or “nearly awnletted” high yielding fall triticale.
-In development and test plots, 9,700 plants out of 10,000 were completely beardless.
-The remaining heads expressed a short spikelets of dwarf beard.
-The dramatic reduced in awn expression makes this variety very desirable.
-It has excellent forage yield potential.
-Additionally, fall and winter triticale produces very high tonnage on dryland acres.
+In development and test plots, 9,700 plants (97%) out of 10,000 were completely beardless.
+The remaining heads (3%) expressed a short spikelets of dwarf beard.
+The dramatically reduced awn expression makes this variety very desirable for forage.
+It has excellent forage yield potential, and winter triticale produces very high tonnage on dryland acres.
 This variety is a game changer for forage production across the US.

 FX 1001, a nearly awnless (9,700 plants out of 10,000 are completely awnless) winter triticale bred for forage production.
 This variety is taller and matures earlier than other winter cereal forage standards.
-In addition, this triticale is typically three centimeters taller and three days earlier to head than other triticale, and twenty centimeters taller and heads an average of ten days earlier than Willow Creek.
+In addition, FX 1001 is typically three centimeters taller and three days earlier to head than other triticale, and twenty centimeters taller and heads an average of ten days earlier than Willow Creek winter wheat.
 Moreover, the variety was screened for winter hardiness and consistently produces forage and seed yields comparable to or exceeding Trical® 102 in dryland and irrigated trials in Montana, North Dakota, and Wyoming.